Rih Dil

 Rih Dil (lit.
 'Rih Lake') is a natural lake located in Hualngoram region in northwestern Chin State in Myanmar.
-It lies at about 3 km from Khawmawi, the nearest city situated on the Indo-Myanmar border.
+It lies at about 3 km from Khawmawi, the nearest city situated on the India–Myanmar border.
 It has a heart-shaped outline.
 It is about 1 mi in length, .5 mi in width, about 3 mi in circumference and about 60 ft in depth.

-Rih Dil occupies an important status in the traditional religion and narratives of the Chin people, which include the Mizo, Laimi, and Zomi.
-According to the ancestors of these tribes, the lake was a corridor to heaven called Pialral.
+Rih Dil holds an important status in the traditional religion and narratives of the Chin people, which includes the Mizo, Laimi, and Zomi, among others.
+According to Chin ancestors, the lake was a corridor to heaven called Pialral.
 All souls destined to Pialral must pass through the lake.
-Due to its cultural importance is often referred to as "the largest lake of Mizoram is Rih Dil, which is but in Burma (Myanmar)."
+Due to its cultural importance it is described as "the largest lake of Mizoram is Rih Dil, which is but in Burma (Myanmar)."

 History

 Mythological account

-The name of Rih Dil is said derived from a Mizo folktale of a girl named Rih-i.
+The name Rih Dil is said to derive from a Mizo folktale about a girl named Rih-i.
 According to legend, Rih-i and her younger sister had a cruel stepmother, who persuaded their father to get rid of them.
 The father killed the younger sister in a forest.
 Upon finding her decapitated sister, Rih-i found was inconsolable.
 A good spirit known as Lasi found her and took pity on her.
 She revealed her a magical tree having a single leaf with which Rih-i revived her sister back to life.
 To quench the thirst of her younger sister, Rih-i turned herself into a small pool of water using the same leaf.
 Later, Rih-i was compelled to change herself into a white mithun, and wandered around in search of a safe place.
 Her sweat and tears formed rih-note (smaller lakes) wherever she went.
 It is believed that such lakes can still be found in the Vawmlu Range, Zur forest near the village Natchhawng, a place above Bochung village, and the area of Khawthlir village, all of which are in Myanmar.
 She wandered to Sanzawl village, followed the river Run.
 But the demon spirit of the river threatened to suck her dry.
 She migrated westward into Mizoram but found even the valley of Champhai unsuitable.
 A little further southeast she found the present location, and the lake became Rih Dil.